joshrp/moonlight-docs/Setup-Guide.md

 Once you've set up port forwarding, you'll need to add your PC again from the Moonlight app so it can learn your router's external IP address.
 Go to http://www.whatsmyip.org/ from your gaming PC, then enter the IP address you get there into Moonlight.
 If you don't get an error, you should be all set.

-### IPv6 (certain ISPs only)
+### IPv6 (advanced - certain ISPs only)

-If you are lucky enough to have native IPv6 connectivity to your host gaming PC and client device/PC on the networks you'd like to stream on, you may opt to use IPv6 instead of port forwarding.
-This has the advantage of allowing you to stream from multiple PCs behind a single Internet connection, which is not possible with port forwarding.
+If you are lucky enough to have native IPv6 connectivity to your host gaming PC and client device/PC on the networks you'd like to stream on, you may opt to use IPv6 for Internet streaming, which has the advantage of allowing you to stream from multiple PCs behind a single Internet connection.
 This option is only recommended for those very familiar with network administration.
-You may combine these steps with port forwarding above to stream over IPv4 or IPv6, depending on your client's connectivity.
+You may combine these steps with the Internet Streaming Helper tool above to stream over IPv4 or IPv6, depending on your client's connectivity.

 1. Navigate to http://test-ipv6.com/ on both your host gaming PC and client device/PC and confirm they both score 10/10 on the networks you will be streaming from.
 You may need to disable Chrome's Data Compression option to get accurate results on mobile.